MATTHEW LEE DOMSCH

 - Sr. Software Engineer, Lead Engineer, Architect, Linux Solutions, May 1999 to 2008.

-This team has made Dell the #1 US Linux
+Led the engineering team that made Dell the #1 US Linux

 Server provider for 2001-2006, and the #2 Worldwide Linux Server provider (IDC).